 Notes can be found by macOS’s Spotlight search feature, in case you need to find your OmniGraffle diagrams that contain certain words.

 Use the Canvas inspectors to manage the appearance and properties of the current or selected canvases.

-If your design has a specific width, you can set the Canvas Width, and then choose which direction the canvas autosizes vertically (Up, Down, or both).
+If your design that has a specific width, you can set the Canvas Width, and then choose which direction the canvas autosizes vertically (Up, Down, or both).

 Similarly, if your design has a specific height, you can set the Canvas Height, and then choose which direction the canvas autosizes horizontally (left, right, or both).

 And if your design has a fixed size, you can disable all of the arrows for Autosize Canvas, and then set a specific Canvas Width and Canvas Height.

 - With Size uses printer pages selected, the Canvas Size is determined by the Paper Size you have selected in the Print Setup screen (File ▸ Print Setup, or Shift-Command-P).